 The School for Ethics and Global Leadership (SEGL) is a selective, semester-long residential program for motivated high school juniors from across the United States.
 We select students who have shown outstanding character, promise for leadership, and scholastic ability; our students also reflect the racial, socioeconomic, and geographic diversity of the United States.

 SEGL provides our students with a unique curriculum emphasizing ethical thinking skills, leadership development, and international affairs.
 We have locations in Washington, DC, Johannesburg, South Africa, and London, United Kingdom.
-Our affiliations with noted institutions and individuals ensure our students have access to the best our nation’s capital has to offer.
+Our affiliations with noted institutions and individuals ensure our students have access to the best of what these vibrant cities have to offer.

 Our students graduate ready to create positive change in our world.
 They return home equipped with a greater understanding of themselves, an academic experience that will inform their college study, new leadership capabilities, and amazing lifelong friends.

 We hope you will consider joining us in DC, Johannesburg, or London.
 We look forward to hearing from you.

 On the morning of September 11, 2001, high school teacher Noah Bopp finished teaching World History class, turned on his television, and learned of the unfolding tragedy that continues to affect our world.
 The next day, as he faced his students, he realized that the world had changed forever.
 And yet our schools were still the same.
 America–and the world–needed new leaders who were ethically strong and internationally aware.
 The time had come for a new educational model.